Divine Light Mission: International Footprints

 In 1971, Rawat, then known as Guru Maharaji Ji, travelled to the West against his mother's wish & will.
-DLM was established in the U.S. and the U.K. The U.S. branch was headquartered in Denver, Colorado.
+DLM was established in the U.S. and the UK.
+The U.S. branch was headquartered in Denver, Colorado.
 It was registered there as a non-profit corporation and in 1974 was recognized as a church by the United States Internal Revenue Service under section 501(c)(3).

 By 1972 DLM was operating in North and South America, Europe and Australia.
-By 1973, DLM was operating in 37 countries, tens of thousands of people had been initiated (become premies) and several hundred centers and dozens of ashrams formed in the U.S. and the U.K. DLM said it had 8,000 devotees and forty ashrams at that time.
+By 1973, DLM was operating in 37 countries, tens of thousands of people had been initiated (become premies) and several hundred centers and dozens of ashrams formed in the U.S. and the UK.
+DLM said it had 8,000 devotees and forty ashrams at that time.

 In the United States, the staff at the headquarters grew to 125, and Telexes connected the headquarters with the ashrams.
 Social service facilities, including a medical clinic in New York City, were opened.
 A Women's Spiritual Right Organization dedicated to reaching out to persons in prisons, mental institutions and hospitals, was organized.
 The U.S. DLM published two periodicals: And It Is Divine (AIID), a monthly magazine with a circulation of 90,000; and Divine Times, a biweekly newspaper with a circulation of 60,000.
 The cover price of AIID was $1 but most were given away free, as were the advertisements.
 The World Peace Corps (WPC) was established as a security force to provide protection for Rawat.
 After Bob Mishler, the DLM President, was removed from power he said that Rawat got the idea to start a bodyguard unit after watching The Godfather.
 The WPC became the organizing agent of meetings and businesses.
 A variety of businesses were founded under US DLM auspices including laundromats, used clothing stores, a plane charter agency ("Divine Travel Services"), a repair service, and the "Cleanliness-is-Next-to-Godliness" janitorial service.